DevanB/griditize/README.md

 ### Overview

 ### `Grid`
-`Grid` is the outermost component, used to note where the grid container begins and ends. `Grid` accepts two options:
+`Grid` is the outermost component, used to denote where the grid container begins and ends. `Grid` accepts two props:

 - `fluid`: used to denote whether the container is a standard 960px wide container or a fluid container.
 A fluid container expands to the full width of the viewport with minimal padding on either side for aesthetics.
 - `tagName`: HTML element that grid compiles into.
 Defaults to `div`.